Tiny Tim Mobbed at the Melody Shop — 1969

 And, why not, here’s an early publicity photo of Herbert Khaury, the man who would one day become famous as the singer Bing Crosby once described as having (I paraphrase) a vibrato big enough to throw a Labrador through.

-The Chanel 8 video has been clipped from a longer video which also features Glen Campbell and Jimi Hendrix (!) — the footage is from the WFAA Newsfilm Collection held by the Hamon Arts Library, Southern Methodist University, and it was originally posted here; the three color photos of Tiny Tim are screenshots I captured from the video.
+The 1969 Chanel 8 video is from the WFAA Newsfilm Collection held by the Hamon Arts Library, Southern Methodist University; it is posted on YouTube here (the first image and the three color photos of Tiny Tim are screenshots I captured from the video); the 1970 footage is from the same source and can be found on YouTube here.

 KLIF promotional material found on eBay several months ago.
 The back of the card lists the KLIF’s top 40 of the week, here.